Azure/azure-signalr/docs/diagnostic-logs.md

 Diagnostic logs are **only** collected by [diagnostic clients](#diagnostic-client).
 All messages get logged including client messages in the diagnostic clients.

 > The limit of the diagnostic clients' number is 100.
+If the number of diagnostic clients exceeds 100, the outnumbered diagnostic clients will get throttled by SignalR service.

 ##### Diagnostic client